Israeli strikes kill 22, including 5 journalists, in a Gaza hospital

 The Foreign Press Association in Israel and the Occupied Palestinian Territories, which represents hundreds of journalists including NPR reporters, said the attack should mark a watershed moment as Israel continues to block independent access to Gaza to foreign journalists and kills journalists in Gaza without justification.

-"We demand an immediate explanation from the Israel Defense Forces and the Israeli Prime Minister's Office," said a statement from the group.
-"We call on Israel once and for all to halt its abhorrent practice of targeting journalists."
+"We call on Israel once and for all to halt its abhorrent practice of targeting journalists," said a statement from the association.

 Within hours of the incident, the Israeli military had acknowledged the attack, but by late Monday had not yet identified any specific target.
 "The IDF does not intentionally target civilians," Israeli military spokesperson Brig.
 Gen. Effie Defrin said in a video statement on social media, using the initials for the Israeli military.
 "We regret any harm to uninvolved individuals."

-Note: Editor's note: This story contains a graphic image.